jwknz/docs.jwk.nz/docs/php/01-container-setup.md

     Now you can run the curl command below from your H: Drive.

     For reference you can read up on it [here](https://blog.shahinrostami.com/2017/11/docker-toolbox-windows-7-shared-volumes/)

+!!! warning "important"
+    Stop any current containers you have going this will free up the ports that are in use:

+    ``` bash
+    docker stop $(docker ps -a)
+    ```

+    This won't delete them, but it will free up the ports that are used by any containers.

+Navigate to your code folder where you want to store you project, this could be your desktop or a designated folder.

+!!! note ""
+    ``` bash
+    cd ~/Desktop

+    // **REMEMBER IF YOU ARE USING DOCKER TOOLBOX FOR WINDOWS**
+    cd /c/Users/<username>/docker
+    ```

 Set a ENV Variable temporary for the folder name